open-mmlab/mmdetection3d/docs/en/tutorials/deploy_model_tutorial.md

-# Tutorial 7: Deploy model in backend
+# Tutorial 7: Deploy MMDet3d model in inference backend

-To solve the performance requirements of the model in actual use, we usually deploy the trained model to inference backends.
-[MMDeploy](https://github.com/open-mmlab/mmdeploy) is OpenMMLab model deployment framework, Now that MMDeploy supports MMDet3d, we can deploy the trained model to inference backends through MMDeploy.
+To solve the speed requirements of the model in actual use, usually, we deploy the trained model to inference backends.
+[MMDeploy](https://github.com/open-mmlab/mmdeploy) is OpenMMLab model deployment framework.
+Now MMDeploy has supported MMDet3d model deploy, and you can deploy the trained model to inference backends through MMDeploy.

-## 1.Prerequist
+## Prerequist

 ### Install MMDeploy